rkasale28/Student-Report-Card-Management/README.md

 # Student-Report-Card-Management-Project
 #### Designed and Developed a management software which will reduce the work of administrators to produce the report card.
-This software was implemented under the guidance of Vaibhav Chunekar Sir and Anagha Raich Madam. {.text-justify}
+This software was implemented under the guidance of Vaibhav Chunekar Sir and Anagha Raich Madam.

 **Important Features:**
 * This software is efficient in storage and retrieval of student’s marks.